loot/loot/docs/app/usage/groups_editor.rst

 - Metadata defined in the masterlist is greyed out, while user-defined metadata is not.

+If any group definitions reference another group that does not exist, the groups editor will create the missing group as user metadata.
+This is to help when there is user metadata that says the user-defined group B must load after the masterlist-defined group A, but then group A is removed in a masterlist update.
+In that case, just open up the groups editor and link group A back into the graph as it was before.

 New load after metadata can be added by clicking on one group and dragging a line from the white circle that appears to another group.